-Different Dachau tours are available like a train tour which offers a custom tours transportation adventure and also a private walking tour which lets you walk through the concentration camp.
-You can avail a full-day tour or a half-day tour whichever suits you.
+Different Dachau tours are available like a train tour which offers a custom tour transportation adventure and also a private walking tour which lets you walk through the concentration camp.
+You can avail of a full-day tour or a half-day tour whichever suits you.

 What is Dachau used for now?

 Dachau is now a memorial site and museum.
 It’s open to the public and you can visit it on your own or as part of a tour.
 There are also some events that take place there throughout the year.